 Visual Storytelling in UX design, is defined as a way of making user journey smoother, easier, and effective using visual media, such as images, videos, graphics, voice, music, and audio.

-The concept of Visual storytelling is widely implemented in the process of designing UX of a mobile app to avail a myriad of benefits to both the customers and brands, such as:-
+Top companies across the globe follow a structured approach to the mobile app design process keeping visual storytelling at the top of their UX strategy.
+The techniques for Visual storytelling is are widely implemented in the process of designing and reviewing the UX of a mobile app to avail a myriad of benefits to both the customers and brands, such as:-

 Many times, users do not interpret the words written in your application the way you want to.
 Because of this, they do not get the core idea and respond in the same manner.